Byron Brown, India Walton await appellate rulings that might clarify November ballot or make it murkier

 "I'm of the view that my order can sit right alongside the Fourth Department's, at least until we get up close to the military ballots going out the door," Sinatra said during the conference.

-Bryan Sells, an Atlanta voting rights attorney representing the Brown supporters, told Sinatra that the election commissioners seem to be "under the impression that a state court can effectively override your order" based on the board not certifying the ballot last week with Brown's name on it.
+Sells, who is representing Brown supporters in the federal case, told Sinatra that the election commissioners seem to be "under the impression that a state court can effectively override your order" based on the board not certifying the ballot last week with Brown's name on it.
 The election commissioners did that before the federal appellate court on Thursday put a stay on Sinatra's ruling.

 "I think we need to get clarity on that," Sells told Sinatra during the status conference.